CodingWarrior33/Scratch-Ye-Heads/README.md

 - Make the star-fishes regenerate in the given pattern to solve this task

 ### Project Setup:
-- Open this [link](url) and click on `Remix`
+- Open this [link](https://scratch.mit.edu/projects/763982841/) and click on `Remix`

 ### Hints and Clues:
 - For pattern generation you can refer to the following website: [Pyramid-Printing-GeeksForGeeks](https://www.geeksforgeeks.org/programs-printing-pyramid-patterns-python/)
-- New Variables can be made by going to `Variables` option on the left.
-Try creating new variables and using them for this task.
+- New Variables can be made by going to `Variables` option on the left
+- Some variables are already created for you.
+Try creating some more variables to solve the task
 - Relative Movement Positions on the X and Y are as follows:

  ![](https://github.com/CodingWarrior33/Scratch-Ye-Heads/blob/a08a83549d199775c45466a3fc1cd9683162963b/Project_Deets/rel_pos.jpeg)